-Furthermore, taking account of the factual context of this case, I think that in order for Carey to meet its regulatory obligations, (under the Principles and COBS 2.1.1R), amongst other things it should have undertaken sufficient due diligence into the investments before deciding to accept Mr G's applications.
+Furthermore, taking account of the factual context of this case, I think that in order for Carey to meet its regulatory obligations, (under the Principles and COBS 2.1.1R), amongst other things it should have undertaken sufficient due diligence into the investments before deciding to accept Mr D's applications.

-Ultimately, what I'll be looking at here is whether Carey took reasonable care, acted with due diligence and treated Mr G fairly, in accordance with his best interests.
+Ultimately, what I'll be looking at here is whether Carey took reasonable care, acted with due diligence and treated Mr D fairly, in accordance with his best interests.
 And what I think is fair and reasonable in light of that.
-And I think the key issue in Mr G's complaint is whether it was fair and reasonable for Carey to have accepted his application in the first place.
-So, I need to consider whether Carey carried out appropriate due diligence checks on the Global Forestry investment before deciding to do so.
+And I think the key issue in Mr D's complaint is whether it was fair and reasonable for Carey to have accepted his application in the first place.
+So, I need to consider whether Carey carried out appropriate due diligence checks on the Global Forestry and Carbon Credits investments before deciding to do so.

-And the questions I need to consider include whether Carey ought to, acting fairly and reasonably to meet its regulatory obligations and good industry practice, have identified that consumers investing in Global Forestry were being put at significant risk of detriment.
-And, if so, whether Carey should therefore not have accepted Mr G's application.
+And the questions I need to consider include whether Carey ought to, acting fairly and reasonably to meet its regulatory obligations and good industry practice, have identified that consumers investing in Global Forestry and/or Carbon Credits were being put at significant risk of detriment.
+And, if so, whether Carey should therefore not have accepted Mr D's application.

-The contract between Carey and Mr G
+The contract between Carey and Mr D

-Carey made some submissions about its contract with Mr G and I've carefully considered what it has said about this.
+Carey has made some submissions about its contract with customers like Mr D and I've carefully considered what it has said about this.

 My decision is made on the understanding that Carey acted purely as a SIPP operator.
-I don't say Carey should (or could) have given advice to Mr G or otherwise have ensured the suitability of the SIPP or investments for him.
-I accept that Carey made it clear to Mr G that it wasn't giving, nor was it able to give, advice and that it played an execution-only role in his SIPP investments.
-And that forms Mr G signed confirmed, amongst other things, that losses arising as a result of Carey acting on his instructions were his responsibility.
+I don't say Carey should (or could) have given advice to Mr D or otherwise have ensured the suitability of the SIPP or investments for him.
+I accept that Carey made it clear to Mr D that it wasn't giving, nor was it able to give, advice and that it played an execution-only role in his SIPP investments.
+And that forms Mr D signed confirmed, amongst other things, that losses arising as a result of Carey acting on his instructions were his responsibility.

 I've not overlooked or discounted the basis on which Carey was appointed.
-And my decision on what's fair and reasonable in the circumstances of Mr G's case is made with all of this in mind.
-So, I've proceeded on the understanding that Carey wasn't obliged - and wasn't able - to give advice to Mr G on the suitability of the SIPP or investments.
+And my decision on what's fair and reasonable in the circumstances of Mr D's case is made with all of this in mind.
+So, I've proceeded on the understanding that Carey wasn't obliged - and wasn't able - to give advice to Mr D on the suitability of the SIPP or investments.